eLife-Exeter/TextureAnalysis/README.md

+This code is associated with the paper from Tesileanu et al., "Efficient coding of natural scene statistics predicts discrimination thresholds for grayscale textures". eLife, 2020. http://doi.org/10.7554/eLife.54347

 # Sensitivity to grayscale textures is adapted to natural scene statistics

 This contains the scripts and data used to generate all the plots in [the paper](https://www.biorxiv.org/content/10.1101/2019.12.11.872994v1).
 Some of the code is based on [Hermundstad et al. (2014)](https://elifesciences.org/articles/03722).